 Dr. Mark A. Hoffman, M.S., M.D., J.D., LL.M., M.Bioeth., M.B.A., brings with him a wealth of experience in the courtroom, operating room and classroom, where he has been an internationally respected litigator, surgeon and educator.

-At Ross Feller Casey, Dr. Hoffman handles medical malpractice cases with a focus on mass-tort litigation involving dangerous pharmaceutical drugs and medical devices.
+At Ross Feller Casey, Dr. Hoffman, now a partner, handles medical malpractice cases with a focus on mass-tort litigation involving dangerous pharmaceutical drugs and medical devices.
 Prior to joining Ross Feller Casey, he was instrumental in successfully litigating and resolving mass-tort actions involving Denture Cream, Vioxx, and other pharmaceutical and medical devices.
 His background in the biological sciences and medicine was highly valued, and he was key in developing several of the scientific theories in these cases.

 In all, his work on those and other mass-tort cases has led to the recovery of more than $100 million for his clients.